HomeSite Map

 American Releases

-“Devil In Her Heart” was premiered in America on April 10th, 1964, as the fourth track on side one of the million selling Capitol album “The Beatles’ Second Album.”
-Incidentally, mono copies of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin, while the stereo version contained a bit of added reverb.
+“Devil In Her Heart” was premiered in America on April 10th, 1964, as the fourth track on side one of the million selling Capitol release "The Beatles' Second Album."
+Incidentally, the mono version of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin, while the stereo version contained a bit of added reverb.
 On January 21st, 2014, this album was released on compact disc for the first time, the mono and stereo mixes being contained on a single CD.

 The first time the original British "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "Devil In Her Heart" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
+This album included the song "Devil In Her Heart" and was prepared utilizing this half-speed mastering technology from the original master tape on loan from EMI.
 This title had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
 Therefore, this album is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series."

-Since no compilation album contained the song throughout the years, we had to wait until March 23th, 1995 to see another official release.
+Since no actual compilation album contained the song throughout the years, we had to wait until March 23th, 1995 to see another official release.
 As a promotional tool for the recently released “Live At The BBC” album, Apple released a four song EP entitled “Baby It’s You.”
 This EP contained the version of “Devil In Her Heart” that The Beatles recorded for the BBC show “Pop Go The Beatles” on July 16th, 1963, two days before their official album version was recorded on July 18th.
 The EP, which highlighted the version of “Baby It’s You” that appeared on the “Live At The BBC” album, peaked at #67 on the Billboard singles chart.

 Live Performances